lukso-network/docs/docs/standards/smart-contracts/lsp8-identifiable-digital-asset.md

 ) public view returns (bool result)
 ```

-The function returns whether the `operator` address is an operator of the `tokenId`.
+Returns whether the `operator` address is an operator of the `tokenId`.
 Operators can send and burn tokens on behalf of their owners.

 :::note
 The tokenOwner is its own operator.